Turn your Xero Shoes Do-It-Yourself kit into a “hybrid Amuri” with this hardware kit.

 In fact, you can take any similar product to our DIY kits and Amuri-ize it with this hardware kit

-This is all the hardware we use for the Amuri Cloud and Amuri Venture.
+This is all the hardware we use for the original Amuri Cloud and Amuri Venture.

 Grab an extra pair of laces for the “Amuri look.”

 - Two super soft, silicone Heel Tubes. (also available individually, here)

 - Two comfortable, flexible, extra strength Toe Posts (also available individually, here)

 - Four Lace Ends (Lace Ends and Tensioners are available together, here)

 SAVE by getting the Complete Kit, rather than the individual components.

 There are 2 sizes of the Amuri Hardware Kit: